mesosphere/tweeter/README.md

 ## Automated Tweeter Demo Setup

 `cli_script.sh` in this repository can be utilized to setup a tweeter demo cluster automatically.

+The steps below are applicable for Open DC/OS, when it does not have a super set.
+Instructions for Enterprise DC/OS will be similar can be obtained by consulting the `--help` option.

 1. Set `DCOS_URL` pointing to DCOS master.